-I DO NOT GIVE OUT EXTRA CREDIT!
+We DO NOT GIVE OUT EXTRA CREDIT!
 If you would like to earn more points towards your score, the best way to do this is to participate more.
 So, in each Module there is a Study Room.
-This is where you can post questions to other students, me, and to the TAs about that particular Module.
+This is where you can post questions to other students, your instructors, and to the TA about that particular Module.
 The more Study Rooms that you participate in, the more credit (up to 5% of your total grade) you can earn.